nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 * The program automatically sorts the results from greatest to smallest `VALUE` if applicable.
 * If the `ATTRIBUTE` of any recipe is not set, Gordon will send you an error.
+* The find command returns the Recipes with less than or equal to the attribute value given.

 #### Example of usage: